OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:3

-But Amnon had a friend whose name was Jonadab, the son of Shimeah, David’s brother;
+Amnon had a companion named Jonadab, the son of Shimeah, David’s brother;
-and Jonadab was a very clever man.
+and Jonadab was known for his cunning.

 ## 2 Samuel 13:4